pearswick/dumpany/README.md

 4. Creates a folder named after each company within the 'dump' folder
 5. Downloads all available PDF documents for every company

+**Warning!**
+The Comapnies House API has a rate limit of 600 requests per five minutes. dumpany will pause when it hits that threshold to avoid getting into trouble.
+Remember to wait five minutes between running dumpany again if you've recently closed it or hit the limit.
+The latest version will skip over any documents that have already been downloaded, meaning you can just wait five minutes and run the same search again to make sure you get all documents from a target company.

 ## File Naming

 dumpany uses the Company House API to fetch metadata for each document, and then names the documents accordingly: